|Name||Score||Bottom Line||View Prices|

 Let’s look at some options!

-These gloves are all about simplicity and perfect for long days on big walls.
-Their all-leather design ensures a great fit and features reinforcements in the high-wear areas.
+The black diamond stone gloves are all about simplicity and perfect for long days on big walls.
+They’re great rappelling gloves and their all-leather design ensures a great fit and features reinforcements in the high-wear areas.

 As fingerless gloves go, they offer good protection, especially in the thumb area.
 Unlike with some other gloves, you will not really need a break-in period: these fit perfectly straight away, and they will withstand more than you can imagine.